mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 ### For all columns

-You can disable row grouping by setting `disableRowGrouping` prop to true.
+You can disable the row grouping by setting the `disableRowGrouping` prop to true.

 It will disable all the features related to the row grouping, even if a model is provided.